Coaching Basics - Natural Point of Aim

 As with all Olympic sports, some drugs are banned, and testing is carried out at the elite level.

 Stretching is essential for the target shooting athlete and stretches such as those shown here should be completed before every shooting session.
 For standing shooting, some core work is also very important.
+Some simple stretches are:

-Advanced Coaching – The mind
+Advanced Coaching - The Mind

 Once the basic shooting techniques have been mastered, mental control assumes more importance.
 How you think about your shooting, and yourself is important.